berba-q/meeting_timer/QUICK_START_GUIDE.md

 # OnTime - Quick Start Guide

-This guide covers the new features added in the latest version of the JW Meeting Timer application.
+This guide covers the new features added in the latest version of the OnTime Meeting Timer application.

 ## New Features Overview